New website, booklet focus on Cedar Creek Corridor

 • The Cedar Creek Corridor is the largest forested corridor remaining in Allen County.
 Riparian (riverbank) and upland forests dominate the area, along with wetlands and gravel hill prairies.

-• Vegetation in the corridor includes the yellow lady’s slipper orchid, gray beardtongue, tall meadow rue, golden aalexanders and the only populations of Indian paintbrush and yellow puccoon documented in Allen County.
+• Vegetation in the corridor includes the yellow lady’s slipper orchid, gray beardtongue, tall meadow rue, golden alexanders and the only populations of Indian paintbrush and yellow puccoon documented in Allen County.

 • Wildlife found in the corridor includes bobcats, turkey, mink, multiple freshwater fish species, river otters, pileated woodpeckers, bald eagles and great blue herons (including an active great blue heronry with over 75 nests), plus green herons and yellow-crowned night herons.